RahulSDeshpande/ChipCloud/README.md

 # ChipCloud
 [![Release](https://jitpack.io/v/fiskurgit/ChipCloud.svg)](https://jitpack.io/#fiskurgit/ChipCloud) [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/fiskurgit/ChipCloud/blob/master/LICENSE) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/55d686ee370d494b9f7f7e6636c0c294)](https://www.codacy.com/app/fiskur/ChipCloud?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=fiskurgit/ChipCloud&amp;utm_campaign=Badge_Grade)

 ### Note.
-DEPRECATED: Google have added `Chip` and `ChipGroup` to the [28.0.0 Design library](https://developer.android.com/topic/libraries/support-library/revisions.html#28-0-0-alpha1), so I recommend using that.
+DEPRECATED: Google have added `Chip` and `ChipGroup` to the [28.0.0 Design library](https://developer.android.com/topic/libraries/support-library/revisions.html#28-0-0-alpha1), so I recommend using that, check the [docs on material.io](https://material.io/components/android/catalog/chip/)

 An easy to use implementation of Google's [Material Design 'Chip' ui element](https://material.io/guidelines/components/chips.html).
 Version 3 was a fresh rewrite of the original quickly hacked together library, version 3.0.4 introduces support for images/avatars and the close icon and matches the Google spec.
 The previous iteration was becoming popular as an easy replacement for a dropdown/spinner with improved UX and more efficient use of screen real estate.
 Versions 3+ have an improved API with a fraction of the code.
 The biggest change is it's now not a custom Layout, it's a simple helper class that adds Chips to a supplied ViewGroup, complex layout is delegated to dedicated layout libraries such as FlexboxLayout.